MissVeronica/um-fields-with-links/README.md

 3. Version 2.2.0 Updated code for label links
 4. Version 2.2.1 Code improvements for labels
 5. Version 2.3.0 Supports UM Field icon in the label.
+6. Version 2.4.0 Support for custom fields in Members Directory

 ## Installation
 Download the zip file and install as a WP Plugin, activate the plugin.